 Insurance companies turn billions upon billions of dollars in profit every year.
 The business model is simple.
-Take in all the premiums you can, pay out as few dollars as you can on every claim.
+Take in all the premiums you can, invest that cash prudently, pay out as few dollars as you can on every claim.
 There are massive economies of scale here.
 Paying $100 less on every claim means a net profit of a million dollars extrapolated over 10,000 claims, and the major insurers handle many, many more that a that in any month, let alone year.

 One method employed by the insurance industry is to deny the claim.

 The denial is rejection of responsibility, or liability for a loss.
 By law, the denial is supposed to be premised on a valid ,substantiated reason.
 Anyone who has been told that it is difficult for the insurance company to understand how they could be injured in a "minor" accident knows this is not the case.

 Another method is to delay the claim.